mahmoudimus/ida-sigmaker/README.md

 ## Acknowledgements

-Thank you to to [@A200K](https://github.com/A200K)'s [IDA-Pro-SigMaker](https://github.com/A200K/IDA-Pro-SigMaker) plugin which served as an inspiration and the initial port of this plugin.
+Thank you to [@A200K](https://github.com/A200K)'s [IDA-Pro-SigMaker](https://github.com/A200K/IDA-Pro-SigMaker) plugin which served as an inspiration and the initial port of this plugin.
+A special thank you to [@kweatherman](https://github.com/kweatherman)'s [sigmakerex](https://github.com/kweatherman/sigmakerex) for the inspiration behind [@A200K]'s plugin.
+From [@kweatherman](https://github.com/kweatherman)'s own [README](https://github.com/kweatherman/sigmakerex#credits), there is a long history of SigMaker authors and I would like to also acknowledge my thanks to them:

+> thanks to the previous creators of the original SigMaker tool back from the gamedeception.net days up to the current C/C++ and Python iteration authors:
+> P4TR!CK, bobbysing, xero|hawk, ajkhoury, and zoomgod et al.
+>
+> Thanks to Wojciech Mula for his SIMD programming resources.

 ## Development & Releases